“But what is traditional Polish food like?”

 Pronounced – zap-yeh-kanka

-Zapiekanka (or zapiekanki plural) is a popular Polish street food, kind of like a pizza bread.
+Zapiekanka (or zapiekanki plural) is a street food most popular in Krakow, kind of like a pizza bread.
 The classic zapiekanka is half a baguette with sauteed white mushrooms and grated cheese, toasted until the cheese melts (but many additional toppings can be added).

 Usually, zapiekanki can be bought ready-made at service stations and corner shops, and these zapiekanki are really nothing special.
 HOWEVER, the Plac Nowy (New Square) in the Kazimierz district of Krakow has turned zapikanki into an art form, and buying a zapiekanka from Plac Nowy is a rite of passage for anyone visiting Krakow.